-Instead of connecting your computers with wires, you can consider two types of wireless networks.
+Instead of connecting your computers with wires, you can consider a wireless networks.
+Wireless Ethernet is ideal for creating a home or office network.

 Radio frequency wireless communication can interfere with equipment on commercial aircraft.
 Current aviation regulations require wireless devices to be turned off while traveling in an airplane.
-Bluetooth and IEEE 802.11b (also known as wireless Ethernet or Wifi) communication devices are examples of devices that provide wireless communication.
+IEEE 802.11b (also known as wireless Ethernet or WiFi) communication devices are examples of devices that provide wireless communication.